zuixjs/zuixjs.org/source/pages/documentation/view/index.md

 </div>
 ```

-and the above code, as is, will also provide a default visualization:
+and the above code, as is, will also provide a default visualization, that will also work without JavaScript:

 {% unpre '---------------------------------' %}
 ```html